grimme-lab/CENSO/README.md

 ## **Update: CENSO 3.0**
 Version **3.0** introduces significant architectural improvements, particularly enhancing its usability as a **Python package**.
 Overall usage is also improved, e.g.:
 - automatic system path exploration (finding program binaries, program versions, etc.),
+- automatic system recognition,
 - improved clarity for printout,
 - improved logging,
 - more configuration options for command-line interface.

 Configuration is now managed using **Pydantic V2**, and several keywords have been updated.
 Refer to `example.censo2rc` for details.

+Resources and tasks are now managed using Dask.
+This is in preparation of a multi-node implementation.

 New auxiliary command-line scripts (`nmrplot`, `uvvisplot`, `c2anmr`) have been added for improved workflow support.
 `nmrplot` and `uvvisplot` are utilities for immediate visualization of NMR and UV/Vis data, respectively.
 `c2anmr` is a tool to ensure backwards compatibility with ANMR, due to the new directory structure since CENSO 2.0.

+The documentation has also been updated to reflect the new version and includes more guidance on usage.
+It now also includes an example for the calculation of the NMR spectrum of glycerol.

 ---